SatcherInstitute/health-equity-tracker/README.md

   4. From local client, go to main branch and pull from main to update the local main branch with the squashed change.
   5. From local client, run `git rebase --onto main my_branch_1 my_branch_2`.
 This tells git to move all the commits between `my_branch_1` and `my_branch_2` onto main.
 You can now delete `my_branch_1`.

-Read more about the forking workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
  For details on "Squash and merge" see [here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-merge-methods-on-github#squashing-your-merge-commits)

 </details>